bird's-eye speedwell

 Colors

-Bright sky-blue petals with darker blue veins and a distinct white center; the lowermost petal is often smaller and paler or pure white.
+Brilliant sky-blue petals with darker blue veins and a distinct white center (the 'eye'); the lowermost petal is often smaller and paler or completely white.

 Key Features

-- Four-petaled blue flowers with a white center
+- Bright blue four-petaled flowers with a white center

-- Hairy, heart-shaped leaves with coarsely toothed edges
+- Hairy, heart-shaped or oval leaves with coarsely toothed edges

-- Creeping, prostrate stems that form low-growing mats
+- Creeping, prostrate growth habit that forms dense mats

 When You’ll See Them